ekqt/ekqtblog/src/data/how-i-deploy-my-projects-in-2022.md

 ## Conclusion

 So to sum it all up, this is how I deploy in 2022.
 I use (1) CodeSandBox as my code editor, (2) then commit my projects to GitHub, (3) where they are then pushing deployments in Vercel to share on the web.
-All managed from a single place maintaining accessibility, easy of deployment and an integrated version control system.
+All managed from a single place maintaining accessibility, ease of deployment and an integrated version control system.

 Thanks for reading.